Aman-Moon-003/Neuro-Symbolic-Clinical-Knowledge-Graph-Prototype/README.md

 The objectives are:

-● To build a clinically meaningful KG using SNOMED-CT concepts.
+● Create a knowledge graph based on SNOMED-CT that has clinical significance.

-● To train R-GCN or similar GNN models.
+● Use R-GCN or similar GNNs to learn relational representations.

-● To integrate fuzzy logic rules using Łukasiewicz t-norms.
+● Use differentiable fuzzy rules to enforce clinical reasoning

-● To provide simple and human readable reasoning explanations.
+● Boost interpretability and logical coherence

 **SNOMED CT Licensing Notes:**

-This repository does not contain:
+This repository does not include:

-● SNOMED CT RF2 files.
+● SNOMED-CT RF2 files

-● Raw SNOMED distributions.
+● Official SNOMED-CT distributions

-● Redistributable SNOMED components.
+● Redistributable SNOMED content

-It only has hand-curated labels and synthetic edges for prototyping.

-See 'docs/license_notes' for details.
+All included data consists solely of:

+● Hand-curated concept identifiers and labels

+● Synthetic or manually constructed edges

+● Research-only artifacts for prototyping

+Upon approval of SNOMED-CT RF2 access, the current KG will be replaced with an RF2-derived knowledge graph.

 **Architecture Diagram:**